 For details of disruptions and for advice and guidance visit www.stockton.gov.uk/coronavirus

 Council Tax Frequently Asked Questions 2020/2021

 You will find listed below some of the most popular questions that we get asked about Council Tax.

-Stockton has increased its Council Tax by 2.9%.
-The overall Council Tax increase for a property however taking into account the fire, police and adult social care precepts is 3.8%.
-If you are liable for a parish charge the overall percentage increase in your bill may be slightly different.
+The overall Council Tax increase for Stockton is 3.9%.
+Taking into account the Fire, Police and any parish precepts, the overall percentage increase in your bill may be slightly different.

 Why has the Council increased Council Tax?

 The Council recognises that many people in the borough face difficulties and so sought to limit the increase.
 For more detailed information please refer to the Budget Statement included on our Information to support your Council Tax Bill webpage.